wofsauge/IsaacDocs/docs/Entity.md

 [ ](#){: .abrep .tooltip .badge }
 #### [Entity](Entity.md) GetLastChild ( ) {: .copyable aria-label='Functions' data-altreturn='nil' }

 Returns the last child of this entity.
-This is useful for certain segmented enemies so you can go all the way to the bottom "tail" entity in one call.
+This is useful for certain segmented enemies so you can go all the way to the bottom "tail" entity in one method call.

 ???+ note "Return behavior"
     If no child is found, this function returns `nil`.